ealbert-42/Morse_Converter/README.md

 It will give you the associated sentence.

-P.S. :
--The sentence converter only know the alphabet, the decimal numbers and spaces.
--The morse knows spaces as '/'.
--The morse does not know anything more than '.' and '_' (underscore).
+P.S. : The sentence converter only know the alphabet, the decimal numbers and spaces.
+The morse knows spaces as '/'.
+The morse code does not know anything more than '.' and '_' (underscore).

 Have fun !